stitchdata/docs/_data-structure/system-tables/primary-keys-system-table.md

          **Note**: For [database views]({{ link.replication.db-views | prepend: site.baseurl }}) you set to replicate in Stitch, the Primary Key will be the field you define for the view during setup.
       - For **SaaS integrations**, Primary Keys are pre-defined by Stitch.
 Refer to the [schema documentation for your SaaS integration]({{ link.integrations.saas | prepend: site.baseurl }}) for info on the Primary Keys Stitch uses for specific tables.

+  - title: "Primary Keys table creation"
+    anchor: "table-creation"
+    summary: "How Stitch creates the Primary Keys table"
+    content: |
-      In every schema created by a Stitch integration will be a `{{ primary-keys-table.name }}` table.
-The Primary Key data for every table set to replicate will be stored in this table.
+      Every schema created by a Stitch integration contains a `{{ primary-keys-table.name }}` table, which Stitch uses to store the Primary Key data for every table set to replicate.

+      **Note**: Stitch will create the `{{ primary-keys-table.name }}` even if none of the tables in the integration have a Primary Key.
+Primary Key data will be added to the table when and if a table is replicated that has a defined Primary Key.
+This means it's possible to have an empty `{{ primary-keys-table.name }}` table.

   - title: "Primary Keys table schema"
     anchor: "table-schema"